-Morse attended the University of the Pacific McGeorge School of Law in Sacramento, earning his law degree in 1987.
-While in law school, Morse served as editor of Senior Spectrum Newspapers and later in the California Legislature as Communications Director for the Senate Democratic Caucus.
-Following graduation, Morse continued in the Legislature as Legislative Director for the late state Senator Milton Marks of San Francisco until joining the Merced County District Attorney's office in 1993.
+Morse attended the University of the Pacific McGeorge School of Law in Sacramento where he studied Constitutional Law under now United States Supreme Court Justice Anthony Kennedy.
+While in law school, Morse worked as editor of Senior Spectrum Newspapers and in the California Legislature as Communications Director for the Senate Democratic Caucus.
+After earning his law degree Morse continued as Legislative Director for state Senator Milton Marks of San Francisco until joining the Merced County District Attorney's office in 1993.
 He was appointed Chief Deputy in 1998.

-Morse served on the original UC Merced Committee, was a founding board member of the Merced Boys and Girls Club, and a member of the board of directors of the Greater Merced Chamber of Commerce and Merced Community Action Network, and Morse served as co-chair of the successful Measure S campaign for Merced City Schools.
-He is Co-founder of Merced County Project 10%, a dropout prevention program which coordinates presentations by UC Merced students to every middle school in Merced County to emphasize the importance of high school graduation.
-He has coached Merced Youth Football, Basketball and Baseball.
-He is a member of Elks Lodge 1240, the Sportsman Club in Los Banos and, since 1996, a member of E Clampus Vitus.
+Morse served on the local committee which successfully landed UC Merced, was a founding board member of the Merced Boys and Girls Club; board member of the Greater Merced Chamber of Commerce, and co-chair of the successful Measure S campaign for Merced City Schools.
+He is Co-founder of Merced County Project 10% which coordinates presentations by trained UC Merced students to nearly 4,000 eighth graders each year on the importance of high school graduation.
+In 2017 Morse founded the county's first Mock Trial program for high school students and served as judge during the competition at the historic Merced County Courthouse.